TOPIC : EGNSS applications fostering green, safe and smart mobility

 - Encourage market take-up, taking into account infrastructure and regulatory requirements, coordination of multiple actors and projects.

 - Commercialisation of the products and services developed.
-Proposals should include a including a business plan.
+Proposals should include a business plan.

 Topic conditions and documents